oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 A variable defined here is automatically transfered between build stages as if it were defined in the `variables:` block.

-You can't export a vaultVariable for security reasons, so if you want to do that you have to crate another variable to export, then in one of the stages transfer the values over.
-This is why there is a vaultVariable names `OCID_HOST_VAULT` and an exportedVariable called `OCIR_HOST`
+You can't export a vaultVariable for security reasons, so if you want to do that you have to create another variable to export, then in one of the stages transfer the values over.
+This is why there is a vaultVariable named `OCID_HOST_VAULT` and an exportedVariable called `OCIR_HOST`

 Note that it's also possible to define parameters that you can set when the pipeline is run, those are processed as ${VARIABLE_NAME} we'll look at how to set them up later on